Williamhsu1999/LinkedIn-Connection-Request-Automate/README.md

 5. Press `Enter` in the terminal/command prompt to start the automation process.

 🎉 The script will now go through the names in the Excel file and send connection requests on LinkedIn.
 Enjoy your automated connections! 🤖
-(Updated- check the changed the script so you have to click the connect botton yourself)
+(Updated: Update the script so you have to click the connect botton yourself, with an X seconds of window before skipping to the next person on the list, this way you don't connect with random people with similar names).